Haleon plc (HLN) – key numbers that make it a Strong Buy For Now

 Sponsored

-The stock witnessed a 4.22% in the last 1 month and extending the period to 3 months gives it a -15.92%, and is 1.98% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.91% over the week and 2.65% over the month.
+The stock witnessed a 0.49% in the last 1 month and extending the period to 3 months gives it a -17.30%, and is -0.97% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.97% over the week and 2.34% over the month.

 Haleon plc (HLN) Analyst Forecasts